 5. Evaluating Lease Agreement Terms and Conditions

-It’s time to choose your top properties and start the negotiation process after you’ve identified a number of potential properties, performed walkthroughs, and learned more about the lease terms associated with each property.
+It’s time to choose your top properties and start the negotiation process after you’ve identified several potential properties, performed walkthroughs, and learned more about the lease terms associated with each property.
 Requesting written copies of each version of the terms from your broker is crucial.
-The landlord or their real estate broker should receive a business letter of intent for each follow-up offer or counteroffer.
-The key to successful negotiation is setting priorities for your must-have, medium-priority, and low-priority features, benefits, or terms.

 6. Negotiating Favourable Lease Terms and Rent